RbertYoung/rbertyoung.github.io/source/_posts/bob-marley-note.md

 ---
 {% blockquote &nbsp;&nbsp;- Bob Marley %}
 &nbsp;&nbsp;Live the life you love, love the life you live.
+&nbsp;&nbsp;&nbsp;&nbsp;Live the life you love, love the life you live.
 {% endblockquote %}